The second brain:

 The consequences of a leaky gut:

-A look at the impact of an unhealthy lifestyle
+understanding the impact of an unhealthy lifestyle

-A damaged intestinal wall, also called a “leaky gut,” can lead to the entry of unwanted substances and particles into the bloodstream.
-This can then cause a cascade of inflammatory reactions and an overload of the immune system(Camilleri et al., 2012).
+A damaged intestinal wall, also known as “leaky gut,” can lead to unwanted substances and particles entering the bloodstream.
+This can then cause a chain reaction of inflammation and overload the immune system (Camilleri et al., 2012).

 A leaky gut is associated with a wide range of health problems, ranging from digestive disorders(Fasano, 2020) and skin conditions to autoimmune diseases(Mu et al., 2017).
 Moreover, the connection between the gut and the brain through the vagus nerve can cause these inflammations to also affect the brain, leading to neurological or mental problems(Carabotti et al., 2015).
 Therefore, it is crucial to keep the gut barrier healthy and address the underlying causes of leaky gut.

-Nutrition and Lifestyle: Key factors for a healthy gut
+Nutrition and Lifestyle: Key Factors for a Healthy Gut

 Conclusion: